 - DCS has lowered caseloads considerably: between 97 and 99 percent of caseworkers had caseloads in compliance with the consent decree from July 2014 to April 2015, according to the July 2015 annual TAC report.

 - DCS has expanded the independent living services and programming provided to older youth in care, and the number of young adults receiving extended foster care has seen an uptick.

 - Placement stability for children in foster care has vastly improved, with over 92 percent of children having had two or fewer placements in the previous 12 months in custody.

 - DCS is consistently providing more and faster permanent adoptive homes for children in foster care.

 - A new child death review process, informed by national best practice standards, has been implemented to increase transparency and oversight around child deaths and to allow the learning necessary to help prevent such tragedies.

 - The state has fixed numerous problems in its child welfare information system, TFACTS, and has expanded its reporting and data-tracking capabilities, as discussed in the January 2015 TAC Report.
 Some remaining areas of concern, however, include timely screening and investigation of abuse and neglect reports, timely and thorough assessments of children’s needs prior to placement, and the need for more consistent and effective Child and Family Team Meetings to plan for permanency after state care.

 This important court-ordered reform effort will only be complete once the state has met and sustained all the required improvements for children in the Modified Settlement Agreement and Exit Plan.
 Despite problems, with much-improved DCS leadership in place, the reform effort is headed in a positive direction.
 Children’s Rights continues to work closely with the DCS leadership team and the TAC, and to gather information from key stakeholders, as we work to move the agency forward.
-The next annual monitoring report is expected to be published in July 2015, covering DCS’s progress and performance over the past year.
+The next monitoring report is expected to be published in February 2016.